 As ordered reported by the Senate Committee on Homeland Security and Governmental Affairs on July 26, 2017

-On May 2, 2017, CBO transmitted a cost estimate for H.R.
-1679, the FEMA Accountability, Modernization and Transparency Act of 2017, as ordered reported by the House Committee on Transportation and Infrastructure on March 29, 2017.
-The two versions of the legislation are similar and CBO’s estimates of their budgetary effects are the same.
+On March 6, 2017, CBO transmitted an estimate for H.R.
+1117, as ordered reported by the House Committee on Transportation and Infrastructure on February 28, 2017.
+The two versions of the legislation are similar and CBO’s estimates of their costs are the same.